stat133-sp19/hw-stat133-argg2159/workout01/report/workout01-Drew-Galloro.md

 2016 season.
 It’s clear why.
 Curry and Thompson are aggressive three point shooters and willing to shoot in the midrange if needed.
-Whereas durant and Iguodala are very effective at getting in close to the basket and making two point shots
+Whereas durant and Iguodala are very effective at getting in close to the basket and making two point shots.